You must be fully vaccinated and in possession of proof of vaccine status to enter Indonesia unless you are in one of the following categories:

 Check your passport and travel documents before you travel

-If you are visiting or are a resident in Indonesia, your passport should be valid for 6 months from the date you arrive.
+If you are visiting or are a resident in Indonesia, your passport should be valid for at least 6 months from the date you arrive.

 Check with your travel provider or the nearest Indonesian Embassy or Consulate to make sure your passport and other travel documents meet their requirements.